 Overall, it was a fantastic trip led by an excellent tour leader and, although not one of Wild Frontiers' trips staying in nice hotels, the trip can be thoroughly recommended for its visit to one of the world’s natural highlights; a truly spectacular phenomenon.

-For further details, take a look at our Ethiopia & Djibouti: Into the Danakil Depression group tour.
+For further details, take a look at our Hara and the Danakil Depression group tour.